 - 55 grams sourdough starter (100% hydration) (22%)

 - 50 grams blue Caputo flour or Manitoba flour (20%)

 Making the pizza dough

-- Then perform 3 times stretch and fold every 1 hour.
+Then perform three times stretch and fold every 1 hour.
 Then let the dough rest, undisturbed, for 2 hours.
 If you want to bake the pizza on the same day, let the dough rest for another 2 hours.
 But I prefer to cold-proof my dough in the fridge for 24 hours.
-Before I transfer my dough to the fridge, I divide it into two, shape it into a boule, place each dough seam side down into a plastic container lightly dusted with flour.
+So before I transfer my dough to the refrigerator, I divide it into two, shape it into a boule, place each dough seam side down into a plastic container lightly dusted with flour.
 Cover and put in the fridge for 24 hours.

 Shaping the sourdough pizza